This country had slavery up until the 1860s when the Civil War decided the issue.

 A recent poll had a little more than half of Americans admitting to racial prejudice.

 We have a black president of the United States based in part on the inept work of George W. Bush.
 The Republicans have been shameless in their attacks on Barack Obama.
 For his part, the president has been very careful about how he operates.

 The Democrats and Republicans are both after a small sliver of white, middle-class voters.
 If the president appears to them to be an angry black man, he risks alienating that small target population.

 On the other hand, while that small, middle-class sliver may aspire to the wealthy above them, they also know about Medicare and Social Security, both of which have been targets of Mitt Romney and Paul Ryan with an emphasis on the latter.

 Chris Christie, the Republican governor of New Jersey, had wonderful, positive things to say about the president after Hurricane Sandy hit.
-He's made his reputation as a straight shooter who says what he thinks and now he needs the president to help New Jersey, but there is another potential reason he may be making nice to Obama.

 If Mitt Romney becomes president, one has to assume that he'll be there for eight years.

 If Romney loses, however, Christie, who was prominently mentioned as a potential presidential candidate. can start his campaign for 2016 on Nov.
 7.

 In New York, Gov. Andrew Cuomo has used this occasion to put his imprimatur on the global warming threat, pointing out that we seem to be having "100-year storms" every year or two.
 While the scientists all agree on global warming, very little has been said about it during this campaign.
 Now we see some real evidence that our worst fears are being realized.

 Both Cuomo and Christie may be making politically ambitious moves for not exactly the right reasons, they're saying the right stuff.